AsyncFuncAI/github-chat-mcp/README.md

 # GitHub Chat MCP

 A Model Context Protocol (MCP) for analyzing and querying GitHub repositories using the GitHub Chat API.
+Official Site: https://github-chat.com

 ## Installation